dnanexus/dx-toolkit/src/python/test/Readme.md

 Note however that in this case, the test runs your currently-installed version of `dx`, so if you have made local changes, you should rebuild it before running the test.

+Using print() for debugging inside dx-toolkit can break tests (causing premature tearDown).